2017 Asia Arts Awards IndiaVIEW EVENT DETAILS

 For more than two decades, Asia Society Museum has been a pioneer in identifying and fostering avant-garde artists and engaging new audiences with their work.
-With this mission in mind, Asia Society inaugurated the Asia Arts Awards—A Gala Celebration honouring the Asia Arts Game Changers.
+With this mission in mind, Asia Society inaugurated the Asia Arts Awards — a gala celebration honouring artists from the continent.
 This special event, now in its fifth year, will be held for the first time in New Delhi in February.
 Asia Arts Awards India is an opportunity to recognize and honour ground-breaking artists.

 Asia as a continent has always had a rich cultural and artistic legacy, and the global focus on Asian contemporary art is on the rise.
 Asia Society India Centre and Asia Society Museum are instituting the first Asia Arts Awards India for contemporary artists living and working on the continent, to acknowledge and felicitate the work of three eminent artists who have brought a deeper understanding of the region to the people of Asia and beyond.

 These artists have made an indelible mark on the development of modern and contemporary art in the region and deepened our understanding of the world through their artistic practices.

 At the gala benefit dinner, which is on the eve of the opening of the India Art Fair, we expect to welcome a strong showing of more than 150 global artists, curators, collectors, arts professionals, Asia Society Trustees, and patrons for this special evening.

 The Asia Arts Vanguard Award recognizes a senior visual artist who has served as a mentor and pioneer in his or her generation by exploring new subjects, forms, and mediums.

 Asia Arts Future Awards

 The Asia Arts Future Award is given to visual artists who are innovators in broadening the current understanding and perception of contemporary art in their country.